 Soon, Billy was arrested and charged in the death of Wendelborg.
 But before facing trial in 2000, Billy hanged himself in his cell.
 Billy's common-law wife, Wanda Lynn Campbell, would eventually be convicted for her involvement in cleaning up the blood from the Wendelborg murder.
 What's more, during that trial in 2001, Terry Marriott Sr. said he believed that Billy had killed Ricky.

-As twisted as all of this may appear, the Spryfield scene was only about to get weirder.
-Both Terry Marriott Sr. and Terry Marriott Jr. were among 40 people arrested in 1999 in a large operation that targeted crack houses and street level dealing, and would remain incarcerated until the mid 2000s.
+As twisted as all of this may appear, the Spryfield scene was about to get weirder.
+Both Terry Marriott Sr. and Terry Marriott Jr. were among 40 people arrested in 1999 in a large operation that targeted crack houses and street level dealing.
+They would remain incarcerated until the mid 2000s.

 But with both of his brothers dead, Marriott Sr. was ready to promote his son to help him run the family business.
 Soon, the younger generation would be firmly in control.